The Ancient Economy

-The Ancient Economy is a book about the economic system of classical antiquity written by the classicist Moses I. Finley.
-It was originally published in 1973.
-Finley interprets the economy from 1000 BC to 500 AD sociologically, instead of using economic models (like for example Michael Rostovtzeff).
-Finley attempted to prove that the ancient economy was largely a byproduct of status.
-In other words, economic systems were not interdependent, they were embedded in status positions.
-The analysis owes some debt to sociologists such as Max Weber and Karl Polanyi.
+The Ancient Economy is an influential book about the economic system of classical antiquity written by the classicist Moses I. Finley.
+It was originally published in 1973 with new editions in 1985 and 1992.
+Finley interpreted the economy from 1000 BC to AD 500 sociologically rather than through use of economic models (as did Michael Rostovtzeff).
+Finley viewed the ancient economy as largely a by-product of status, with economic relations being embedded in ancient institutions that are very much unlike those present in modern times.